DAXGRID/open-ftth-address-postgis-indexer/README.md

 # OpenFTTH Address Postgis Indexer

-Indexes address events into an Postgres database with Postgis extension enabled.
+Projects address events into an Postgres database with Postgis extension enabled.